Peirce quincuncial projection: History

-While working at the U.S. Coast and Geodetic Survey, the American philosopher Charles Sanders Peirce published his projection in 1879, having been inspired by H. A. Schwarz's 1869 conformal transformation of a circle onto a polygon of n sides (known as the Schwarz–Christoffel mapping).
-In the normal aspect, Peirce's projection presents the Northern Hemisphere in a square; the Southern Hemisphere is split into four isosceles triangles symmetrically surrounding the first one, akin to star-like projections.
+Inspired by Schwarz, in 1877, the mathematician and philosopher Charles Sanders Peirce, then working at the United States Coast and Geodetic Survey, combined the stereographic projection from hemisphere to disk with Schwarz's disk-to-square projection, to develop his "quincuncial projection".
+In the normal aspect, Peirce's projection presents the northern hemisphere in a square; the southern hemisphere is split into four isosceles triangles symmetrically surrounding the first one, akin to star-like projections.
 In effect, the whole map is a square, inspiring Peirce to call his projection quincuncial, after the arrangement of five items in a quincunx.

 After Peirce presented his projection, two other cartographers developed similar projections of the hemisphere (or the whole sphere, after a suitable rearrangement) on a square: Guyou in 1887 and Adams in 1925.
 The three projections are transversal versions of each other (see related projections below).

 Formal description

 The Peirce quincuncial projection is "formed by transforming the stereographic projection with a pole at infinity, by means of an elliptic function".
 The Peirce quincuncial is really a projection of the hemisphere, but its tessellation properties (see below) permit its use for the entire sphere.
 The projection maps the interior of a circle onto the interior of a square by means of the Schwarz–Christoffel mapping, as follows: